kevinwang930/kevinwang930.github.io/content/post/java/spring/spring/index.md

 ## Event

 `ApplicationListener` can generically declare the event type that it is interested in.
 When registered with a Spring `ApplicationContext`, event will be filtered accordingly, with the listener getting invoked for matching event objects.

+`ApplicationListener` can be defined in `spring.factories`, it can also be added by `ClassPathBeanDefinitionScanner` by invoking `AbstractApplicationContext.registerListeners()`

 `ApplicationEventMulticaster` Interface to be implemented by objects that can manage a number of `Applicationlistener` objects and publish events to them.